Deliacolaco/deliacolaco.github.io/_projects/03-retail-margin-pricing-optimisation.md

 #### 1. VIC Furniture has a cost problem, not just a discount problem

-This segment was quietly losing money on every sale—a **-1.70% margin**—while costs consumed **97% of revenue**.
+This segment was quietly losing money on every sale, a **-1.70% margin**, while costs consumed **97% of revenue**.
 It was also the most heavily discounted segment: **67.84% of transactions** were discounted, at an average depth of **29.74%**, more than double every other Furniture region.

 #### 2. Profit disappears beyond modest discounts, with one tier causing the biggest loss